Hille, Germany: Community restructuring

-The larger community of Hille was created on January 1, 1973 as a response to the Bielefeld-Gezetz(law) in the framework of the community reform of North Rhine-Westfalia.
+The larger community of Hille was created on January 1, 1973, as a response to the Bielefeld-Gezetz(law) in the framework of the community reform of North Rhine-Westfalia.
 This united the heretofore independent communities of Eickhorst, Hartum, Hille, Holzhausen II, Nordhemmern und Südhemmern from the old Amt Hartum as well as the communities of Oberlübbe, Rothenuffeln und Unterlübbe from the old Amt Dützen.
 In contrast several peripheral sections of Holzhausen II and Hartum were shifted to the city of Minden while corridor sections of the old community Hahlen were added to larger Hille.

 Amt Hartum and Amt Dützen were dissolved; the community of Hille is the legal successor of Amt Hartum.
 The community town hall is the building formerly housing Amt Hartum, which has a reasonably accessible location to the larger community.

 Demographics

-The following overview shows the census of the community of Hille according to the contemporary extent of borders.
-The numbers cover the time to 1970 and for 1987 for census results [6][7][8] and since 1975 for official projections made by the Statistic Bureau of the State of North Rhine- Westfalia.
-[9] The numbers for 1975, 1980, and 1985 are estimates, the numbers since 1990 are projections of the 1987 census.
-The results up to 1985 are residents of living quarters and since 1987 are residents of the primary domicile.